-Article 14 Administering written and oral examinations
+Article 14 Taking written and oral examinations

-1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards, as stated in article 17, sub 2.
-If necessary the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination.

-- 2. In special cases the Board of Examiners may allow a student to take an oral examination instead of a written examination.
+- 1. When the same examination is administered by more than one examiner, simultaneously or otherwise, and the results of the examination in question are also assessed by more than one examiner, the final assessment will be made on the basis of the relevant (and identical) predetermined standards, as stated in article 17, sub 2.
+If necessary the Board of Examiners will designate an examiner who will have primary responsibility for administering the examination. - 2.
+In special cases the Board of Examiners may allow a student to take an examination in another form than a written examination.
 A request to take an oral examination instead of a written examination must be substantiated. - 3.
-An oral examination will preferably be conducted by two examiners and when requested by the student.
+An oral examination will preferably be conducted by two examiners; this will always be the case when requested by the student.
 This request must be submitted to the lecturer at least 5 working days before the oral examination. - 4.
 A student's registration will be confirmed by or on behalf of the Board of Examiners during written or oral examinations.